 - Rent-A-Girlfriend Episode 10: Chapters 37-41

-Note: This story was originally published before Rent-A-Girlfriend Episode 12 was streaming on Crunchyroll and will be updated over time.
+Note: This story was originally published before Rent-A-Girlfriend Episode 12 was streaming on Crunchyroll and it was updated with new analysis over time.

 Based on the pacing of the anime, it’s been easy to make predictions about how the anime’s first season will play out.
 The second Rent-A-Girlfriend Ruka Sarashina was introduced in Episode 6.
 The third Rent-A-Girlfriend Sumi Sakurasawa debuts in the manga in Chapter 41.
 As predicted, Sumi was introduced in Episode 10, which isn’t surprising since Sumi is featured in the key visuals and opening video.

-It’s predicted that the finale, Kanojo Okarishimasu Episode 12, will find an ending somewhere around Chapter 49 of Volume 6.
+As predicted, the finale, Kanojo Okarishimasu Episode 12, finished with a cliffhanger ending based on Chapter 49 of Volume 6.
 It’s the best stopping point since it has Kazuya finally declaring that he wants Chizuru as a real girlfriend.

-Of course, in Chapter 50, the manga’s story does an immediate reversal by having Kazuya offering up a lame excuse for what he really intended to say.
-Otherwise, there wouldn’t be room for Rent-A-Girlfriend Season 2.
+Of course, the anime’s after-credits scene is based on the start of manga Chapter 50, which had Kazuya pulling an immediate reversal by offering up a lame excuse for what he really intended to say.
+Otherwise, there wouldn’t be much room for Rent-A-Girlfriend Season 2.